c-blake/bu/doc/tim.md

 eval tim -s0 $c|grep apart|awk '{print $2}'|sort -g>/t/a
 # plot '/t/a' u 1:0 w step  # gnuplot datum idx vs. val
 ```
-produces for me (under `taskset 0xF chrt 99` on an otherwise idle AlderLake CPU
+produces for me (under `taskset 0xF chrt 99` on an otherwise "idle" AlderLake
-with the GoldenCove cores running Linux 6.1.1)[^1]:
+CPU with the GoldenCove cores running Linux 6.1.1)[^4]:
 ![tim EDF plot](tim.png)
 "As a unit", the error is not so far from Gaussian expectations below 2 sigma,
 but even with best 3/10, we see **substantial (>5%) sampling in the heavy** 4+